 Please take careful note of the following information regarding billing and anaesthesia accounts.
 Anaesthetic accounts can appear very confusing when you receive one.
 This will attempt to clarify how they are formulated.

-- The preoperative preparation (which may be called premed or pre-op assessment in your account).
-This is a basic consultation of less than 10 minutes and the preparation of the anaesthetic part of the theatre (preparing drugs, checking equipment and monitors).
-This can take the anaesthesiologist up to 30 minutes and this fee covers this time.
+This may be called premed or pre-op assessment in your account.
+This is a basic consultation of approximately 10 minutes and the preparation of the anaesthetic part of the theatre – this would include the creation of an anaesthetic plan, preparation of drugs, checking of equipment and monitors.
+This can take the anaesthesiologist up to 30 minutes and the fee covers this time.

 - All the time and risk modifiers are allocated specific unit values and each unit is then given a Rand value.
 These values are added together to determine the final anaesthetic cost.